Umar ibn Hafsun: Ancestry

 The background of Ibn Hafsun has been the subject of conflicting claims.
 A contemporary poet, Ibn Abd Rabbih (860-940), referred to him as a Sawada, a descendant of black Africans.
 Writing a century later, Ibn Hayyan recorded a pedigree for Ibn Hafsun by tracing his descent to a great-grandfather, Ja'far ibn Salim, who had converted to Islam and settled in the Ronda area of the Province of Málaga in southern Spain.
 The pedigree then traces back several additional generations to one Count Marcellus (or perhaps Frugelo), son of Alfonso, apparently a Christian Visigoth.
 This pedigree was copied by later historians, including Ibn Idhari, Ibn Khatib, and Ibn Khaldun, as well as the A'lam Malaga (History of Malaga) begun by Ibn 'Askar and completed by Ibn Khamis, and more recent authors such as Reinhart Dozy, in his Histoire des Mussulmans d'Espagne (History of the Muslims of Spain).
-However, Chronicler David J. Wasserstein recently concluded that the pre-conversion portion of this pedigree was probably invented by Umar himself.
-Conde[who?] in 1820 indicated that Ibn Hafsun was "a man of pagan origin, of obscure and unknown ancestry."
+However, historian David J. Wasserstein has concluded that the pre-conversion portion of this pedigree was probably invented by Umar himself.
+José Antonio Conde in 1820 indicated that Ibn Hafsun was "a man of pagan origin, of obscure and unknown ancestry."
 Regardless, there is evidence his family owned lands in Iznate, Málaga, where he grew up.